pendle-finance/documentation/docs/integration/provisioning-liquidity.md

 }
 ```

+## Things to note

+Before creating a new Market, it is recommended that an external price source is used to determine the ratio to bootstrap the Market.

+Your smart contract should also:

+1. Have enough ETH / tokens when adding liquidity.
+2. Be able to receive ETH removing liquidity.
+3. Granted approval to the router when adding or removing token liquidity.

 ## Market Creation

 You may have a case where you may be instantiating a new market for a YT/Token pair.
 This can be done by calling the router's [createMarket](../reference/contracts/IPendleRouter.md#createmarket) function.
 Let us assume two examples where we create a Market then [bootstrap liquidity](../reference/contracts/IPendleRouter.md#bootstrapmarket), and another where we add liquidity to an existing market.